britepool/comply/policies/incident.md

 a.
 The ISM must take all necessary steps to preserve forensic evidence (e.g. log information, files, images) for further investigation to determine if any malicious activity has taken place.
 All such information must be preserved and provided to law enforcement if the incident is determined to be malicious.

 a.
-If the incident is deemed as High or Medium, the ISM must work with the VP Brand/Creative, General Counsel, and HR Manager to create and execute a communications plan that communicates the incident to users, the public, and others affected.
+If the incident is deemed as High, the ISM must work with the VP Brand/Creative, General Counsel, and HR Manager to create and execute a communications plan that communicates the incident to users, the public, and others affected.

 a.
 The ISM must take all necessary steps to resolve the incident and recover information systems, data, and connectivity.
 All technical steps taken during an incident must be documented in the organization’s incident log, and must contain the following: